Transforming Customer Due Diligence using eKYC

 Why enhanced due diligence (EDD)?

 Even though due diligence performs all kinds of checks, it falls susceptible to identity theft.
 To surmount this issue, enhanced due diligence (EDD) was introduced in the client onboarding solution.
 This provides an even higher level of scrutiny that due diligence could have provided.
-It runs an identity check on the customer along with other checks such as risk, address etc. This rules out the possibility of identity theft and decreases the risk factor before onboarding the customer.
+It runs an identity check on the customer along with other checks such as risk, address etc. This rules out the possibility of identity theft and decreases the risk factor before initiating the customer onboarding process.

 Why are banks using EDD in customer onboarding process?